sickgreg/OpenIPC_sickgregFPV_apfpv/README.md

 - Connect using your phone **or** `nmtui` on the Radxa.
   - Recommended: use an **external adapter** (e.g. `bl-m8812eu2`)
-  - Radxa internal Wi-Fi can work, but is less stable.
+  - Radxa internal Wi-Fi can work, just not well.

 - Once connected:
   - On **Android**, run **PixelPilot** → video should start.